middyjs/middy/website/docs/intro/06-typescript.md

 Middy can be used with TypeScript with typings built in in every official package.

-You may need to install additional types for AWS Lambda.
+You may need to install additional types for AWS Lambda events.

 ```bash
 npm i -D @types/aws-lambda